EthanPerello/npc-forge/docs/dev-setup.md

 ### 3. Configure Environment Variables

-Create a `.env.local` file in the root directory with your OpenAI API key:
+Create a `.env.local` file in the root directory:

 ```
 OPENAI_API_KEY=your_api_key_here
 ```

-This key is required for local development as it allows the application to make requests to OpenAI's API for character generation and portrait creation.

 > **Note**: Never commit your `.env.local` file to version control!
 It's already included in `.gitignore`.